 [Bd’I no. 7, 1949]

-Cesare Colombo, an important photographer who collaborated with Grignani, recalls his words in a publication that came out on the occasion of the inauguration of a new Dompé research centre in 1993:
+Cesare Colombo, an important photographer who collaborated with Grignani, recalls the artist’s words in a publication released on the occasion of the inauguration of a new Dompé research centre in 1993:

 with a smile, he [Grignani] can glance through copies of Bellezza d’Italia, allowing them to bring back memories of a now remote professional quandary. «We had to provide doctors with news, ideas and promotional material,» he recollects, «avoiding the repetition of themes which were already well worn by their demanding working day.
 This is why I included a series of eye-catching symbols in the colour advertisements: the agility of ballet to fight paralysing pain, butterflies in flight to combat heart ailments and the outlines of phials or syringes forming elegant motifs inspired by Art Nouveau.»